Why would I compensate?

 Why we don’t speak of CO2 Neutral Travel anymore?

+First, it is important to define carbon neutrality.
+Carbon neutrality is a scientific concept whose definition is given by the IPCC (Intergovernmental Panel on Climate Change): “The situation in which anthropogenic emissions of greenhouse gases into the atmosphere are offset by anthropogenic removals over a given period”.
 It is therefore a balance between all human-caused emissions and negative emissions, i.e. what can be absorbed by human-managed carbon sinks (forests, soils) or by possible carbon capture and storage technologies.

 For its part, ADEME encourages a long-term vision and daily action to contribute to the objective of territorial or global carbon neutrality.
 Individual organizations are neither, nor can they become, nor claim to be “carbon neutral”.

-What is a tonne of CO2?
+What is a tonne of CO2e?

-- a one way trip from Brussels to New York in economy class
+• a one way trip from Brussels to New York in economy class

-- 6.000 km's by car
+• 6.000 km's by car

-- 336 non-vegetarian meals
+• 336 non-vegetarian meals

-2 could be represented schematically by 1/5 of an Atomium ball or by a 200m3 hot air balloon.
+A tonne of CO2e could be represented schematically by 1/5 of an Atomium ball or by a 200m3 hot air balloon.

 Which greenhouse gases are taken into account when calculating the environmental impact of travel?